spikeekips/source-over-ssh/README.rst

      ....
     =====================================================================================

-you added successfully the repository of the remote server, `remote-server` and the remote user `remoteuser` with `password`. after adding, you can check the connectivity using `admin repo check` command,
+You added successfully the repository of the remote server, `remote-server` and the remote user `remoteuser` with `password`.
+After adding, you can check the connectivity using `admin repo check` command,

 ::